drbulu/getdata_project/CodeBook.md

 ## Step 8:
 Sort the tidy dataset by the **Subject.ID** column, representing each of the 30 subjects in the study (see **README.txt** as per _Step 7_.
 This is stored in the ***sorted.tidy.data*** variable.
-Produce the final tidy dataset as a CSV file by writing the sorted to the **tidy_data.csv** file.
+Produce the final tidy dataset as a CSV file by writing the sorted to the **tidy_data.txt** file.